• Home

 I received my PhD from the Department of Environmental Science Policy and Management at the University of California Berkeley (2015) and have a Masters in Integrative Bio-sciences from the University of Oxford (2008), where I was an Inlaks Scholar.
 In Spring 2019, I was invited to the Alba Viotto Visiting Professorship in Sociology at the University of Geneva, and was a visiting professorial fellow at the Sustainable Consumption Institute at the University of Manchester.
 I serve as an Associate Editor for Elementa: Science of the Anthropocene (UC Press) and Consumption and Society (Bristol University Press).

-Beyond research, I collaborate with community organizations looking to transform spatial planning and consumption practices in cities through policy advocacy and institutional change.
+I work with community organizations and provide guidance to policymakers who aim to reshape urban planning and consumption practices through institutional reform.
 I am an Associate Fellow at Chatham House's Environment and Society Program and was a Commissioner on the Cambridge Sustainability Commission report on Scaling Behavior Change.

-In a time of exacerbating inequality, enduring poverty and widespread climate disruption, I firmly believe that we cannot talk about sustainability or decarbonization without a serious consideration of its intersections with social justice, equity and oppression.
-I take a situated, relational and intersectional approach in my research, collaborating with scholars in critical geography, sociology, environmental science and policy studies, and with community organizations, policy-makers and practitioners.
+Exacerbating inequality, enduring poverty, and widespread climate disruption are interrelated socio-environmental problems.
+To explore their intersections, I take a situated, relational, and intersectional approach in my research, collaborating with scholars in critical geography, sociology, environmental science and policy studies, and with grassroots organizations, policy-makers and practitioners.

 Powered by Create your own unique website with customizable templates.